Richardaeld/MonaMemorabilia/README.md

 ## Checking Responsiveness
 ### Pages Should Have Good UX At A Starting Resolution Of 320px Width By 568px Height And Past 1920px Width By 1080px Height <br />
 #### Assumption(s):
-1. Using latest version of Chrome
+1. Using latest version of Chrome.
-1. A monitor that supports 1080p resolution or greater
+1. A monitor that supports 1080p resolution or greater.

 #### Testing Steps:
-1. Open index page of website being tested in Chrome
+1. Open index page of website being tested in Chrome.
-1. Open Inspect mode in Chrome browser
+1. Open *Inspect mode* in Chrome browser.
-1. Click the Responsive tab (that is located underneath the browser address bar) and select an untested device type
+1. Click the *Responsive tab* (that is located underneath the browser address bar) and select an untested device type.
-1. Check for visual bugs, misalignments, or bad UX
+1. Check for visual bugs, misalignments, or bad UX.
-1. Document any problem area(s) or abnormal occurrence(s)
+1. Document any problem area(s) or abnormal occurrence(s).
-1. Select "Rotate" (which is located to the right of the Responsive tab)
+1. Select *Rotate* (which is located to the right of the Responsive tab).
-1. Check for visual bugs, misalignments, or bad UX
+1. Check for visual bugs, misalignments, or bad UX.
-1. Document any problem area(s) or abnormal occurrence(s)
+1. Document any problem area(s) or abnormal occurrence(s).
-1. Repeat step three through eight until all media sizes available have been tested
+1. Repeat step three through eight until all media sizes available have been tested.
-1. Select Responsive tab and select the Responsive function
+1. Select *Responsive tab* and select the *Responsive* function.
-1. Stretch screen width from 320px to 1920px and beyond (this may require the use of inspects zoom feature)
+1. Stretch screen width from 320px to 1920px and beyond (this may require the use of inspect's *zoom* feature).
-1. Check for visual bugs, misalignments, or bad UX as the pixel width is increased
+1. Check for visual bugs, misalignments, or bad UX as the pixel width is increased.
-1. Document any problem area(s) or abnormal occurrence(s)
+1. Document any problem area(s) or abnormal occurrence(s).

 #### Expected Result(s):
-1. Documentation of all bad UX and where it occurs
+1. Documentation of all bad UX and where it occurs.
-1. Documentation of where visual bugs or misalignments occure
+1. Documentation of where visual bugs or misalignments occure.
 --------------------------------
 ## Checking For Errors In Code
 ### Code Should Not Return Errors<br />
 #### Precondition(s):
-1. Website has been deployed
+1. Website has been deployed.

 #### Assumption(s):
-1. Know that vendor extensions do not validate and can be ignored
+1. Know that vendor extensions do not validate and can be ignored.
-1. Know that not all warnings given will show code that requires change
+1. Know that not all warnings given will show code that requires change.
-1. Know that external resources, like Bootstrap, return errors and warnings that do not concern this process
+1. Know that external resources, like Bootstrap, return errors and warnings that do not concern this process.

 #### Testing Steps:
-1. Open the website being tested in browser, copy its index link, and leave open
+1. Open the website being tested in browser, copy its index link, and leave open.
-1. Open another tab in browser and go to [W3C Markup Validation Service](https://validator.w3.org/)
+1. Open another tab in browser and go to [W3C Markup Validation Service](https://validator.w3.org/).
-1. Paste the link of the page being tested into W3C's validation bar and submit it to see what W3C finds
+1. Paste the link of the page being tested into W3C's *validation bar* and submit it to see what W3C finds.
-1. Document errors and warnings that need to be corrected
+1. Document errors and warnings that need to be corrected.
-1. Repeat steps three and four until all pages have been checked in W3C
+1. Repeat steps three and four until all pages have been checked in W3C.
-1. Open a new tab in browser and go to  [Jigsaw (CSS Validation Service)](https://jigsaw.w3.org/css-validator/)
+1. Open a new tab in browser and go to  [Jigsaw (CSS Validation Service)](https://jigsaw.w3.org/css-validator/).
-1. Paste the index page link of the website being tested into Jigsaws's validation bar and submit it to see what Jigsaw finds
+1. Paste the index page link of the website being tested into Jigsaws's *validation bar* and submit it to see what Jigsaw finds.
-1. Document errors and warnings that need to be corrected
+1. Document errors and warnings that need to be corrected.

 #### Expected Result(s):
-1. List of problem code and where in the page(s) it can be found
+1. List of problem code and where in the page(s) it can be found.
 ---------------------------------
 ## Checking For Browser Support
 ### Should Not Return Time Out, Have An Error, Or Grapical Misalignment When Viewed<br />
 #### Assumption(s):
-1. Know what the index page is supposed to look like at different resolutions
+1. Know what the index page is supposed to look like at different resolutions.
-1. Know that the free version of Browserstack is limited in selection options
+1. Know that the free version of Browserstack is limited in selection options.

 #### Testing Steps:
-1. Open the website being tested in browser, copy its index link, and leave open
+1. Open the website being tested in browser, copy its index link, and leave open.
-1. Open another tab in browser and go to [browser Stack Screenshots](https://www.browserstack.com/screenshots)
+1. Open another tab in browser and go to [browser Stack Screenshots](https://www.browserstack.com/screenshots).
-1. Paste the link of the index page into Browserstack Screenshots "testing bar"
+1. Paste the link of the index page into Browserstack Screenshots *testing bar*.
-1. Pick a device or operating system and select the most current version of browsers supported by the selected operating system
+1. Pick a device or operating system and select the most current version of browsers supported by the selected operating system.
-1. Repeat step four until there are 25 browser and/or device combinations
+1. Repeat step four until there are 25 browser and/or device combinations.
-1. Click "Generate" and wait for results to finish
+1. Click *Generate* and wait for results to finish.
-1. View each screenshot to check for image accuracy
+1. View each screenshot to check for image accuracy.
-1. Document the successful browser and/or device combinations
+1. Document the successful browser and/or device combinations.
-1. Click "Back to Devices" and clear all previous selections
+1. Click *Back to Devices* and clear all previous selections.
-1. Repeat steps four through nine until all operations systems(with browser combinations) and devices are documented
+1. Repeat steps four through nine until all operations systems(with browser combinations) and devices are documented.

 #### Expected Result(s):
-1. List of operating system and browser combinations with support
+1. List of operating system and browser combinations with support.
-1. List of devices with support
+1. List of devices with support.

 + Actual Browserstack results for this site can be found [here](https://github.com/Richardaeld/MonaMemorabilia/tree/master/assets/browserstack "Browserstack Results")
 ----------------------------------
 ## Checking For Webpage Load Times
 ### Should Return An Accurate Load Time For Each Page
 #### Precondition(s):
-1. Website has been deployed
+1. Website has been deployed.

 #### Testing Steps:
-1. Open the website being tested in browser, copy its index link, and leave open
+1. Open the website being tested in browser, copy its index link, and leave open.
-1. Open another tab in browser and go to [Pingdom](https://tools.pingdom.com/)
+1. Open another tab in browser and go to [Pingdom](https://tools.pingdom.com/).
-1. Paste the link of the page being tested into Pingdom's "URL" bar
+1. Paste the link of the page being tested into Pingdom's *URL bar*.
-1. Select the location, North America-USA-San Francisco from the "Test from" drop down menu
+1. Select the location, North America-USA-San Francisco from the *Test from* drop down menu.
-1. Click "Start Test" and wait for the results
+1. Click *Start Test* and wait for the results.
-1. Record Results
+1. Record Results.
-1. Repeat steps three through six until all pages have been tested
+1. Repeat steps three through six until all pages have been tested.
 #### Expected Result(s):
-1. List of load times for site
+1. List of load times for site.

 + Actual Pingdom results for this site can be found [here](https://github.com/Richardaeld/MonaMemorabilia/tree/master/assets/pingdom "Pingdom Results")